ar-io/docs/docs/src/gateway-network.md

 - It qualifies participants for reward distribution.

-In the AR.IO Network, "staking" designates the act of locking a specified amount of IO tokens into a protocol-controlled vault.
+In the AR.IO Network, "staking" designates the act of locking a specified amount of ARIO tokens into a protocol-controlled vault.
 These tokens act as a form of collateral and public commitment, encouraging network participants to act in the network's best interests.
 Once tokens are deposited in the vault, they remain locked until either the participant triggers the "unstake" function or the vault's predetermined lock period expires.

-It is important to note that unlike other protocols, the IO token is non-inflationary.
+It is important to note that unlike other protocols, the ARIO token is non-inflationary.
 Therefore, the staking mechanism in the AR.IO Network is not designed to function as a yield-generation tool.
 By staking their tokens, participants become eligible for potential rewards, fostering an atmosphere of mutual trust within the network.
 Specifically, Gateway operators stake tokens to facilitate their Gateway integration and establish public trust.
 Once connected, they become eligible for rewards driven by the protocol and gain access to the network's shared resources.

 ## Schema